A Structural Characterization of Determinantally Equivalent Functions: Preliminaries

-We start by noting that we will be strictly abiding to the notations and terminology of \cite{mantelos2026determinantally}.
-We refer the reader to Section 3 of said paper.
-In the current section, we extend the notation and terminology to accommodate the presence of zero values in the codomain of the functions under consideration.
+Throughout the paper, we adopt the notation and terminology introduced in \cite{mantelos2026determinantally}.
+For the convenience of the reader, we briefly recall here the main definitions and conventions that will be used.
+Afterwards, we introduce some additional notations adapted to accommodate the presence of zero values in the codomain of the functions under consideration.

 This additional level of generality necessitates new tools for tracking structural behaviour.
-To this end, we introduce a graphical framework that allows us to represent diagrammatically the vanishing and non-vanishing of $K(x,y)$ across pairs in $\Lambda$.
+To this end, we also introduce a graphical framework that allows us to represent diagrammatically the vanishing and non-vanishing of $K(x,y)$ across pairs $(x,y)\in\Lambda^2$.
 This new graphical identification will play a key role in clarifying and guiding several of the arguments developed later in the paper.